 All photo file sizes must be at least 1mb and high resolution .jpeg, .gif or .png files.
 Please submit no more than six photographs unless we ask to see more of your work.

 All visual art file sizes must be at least 1mb and high resolution .jpeg, .gif or .png files.
 Please submit no more than six pieces of art unless we ask to see more of your work.

 We welcome music!
 Please email us at email@example.com if you wish to submit songs or compositions.

-We open for submissions twice a year, unless we decide otherwise.
-Submissions for our blog are always open – email email@example.com with a pitch and let's talk.
+We open for submissions twice a year.
+Submissions for our blog are always open – email firstname.lastname@example.org with a pitch, and let's talk!

 No more than three submissions per theme (unless you’re submitting photography or artwork).
 Please include a 50-word biography with your submission.
 We do not accept previously published work, but we do encourage simultaneous submissions; the struggle is real.
-Please don't send us submissions via email – it gets pretty hectic.
+Please don't send us submissions via email.
+They will not get read and it gets pretty hectic.